minima52/digital-garden/_pages/trip/india-2016.md

 - Seeing Ani Choying Drolma sing at the International Buddhist Conference 2016 (<a href="/assets/2016-conference-001.jpg">view image</a>)
 - Observing a ritual on one of the ghats in Varanasi
-- Meditating with hundreds at Mahabodhi Temple (UNESCO Heritage Site)
+- Meditating with hundreds under the bodhi tree at Mahabodhi Temple (<a href="/assets/2016-conference-003.jpg">view image</a>)
 - Going on a tiger safari at Ranthambore National Park